Vyral/jon-long/_posts/2019-08-01-the-importance-of-a-home-inspection.md

 A general home inspection will cost about $500 on average, but specialized inspections can be ordered for an additional fee.&nbsp;

-Buyers will generally order an inspection during their due diligence period once they’ve gone under contract on a home, but **sellers may also find it beneficial to order their own inspection before the property hits the market.** Doing so will alert them to any problems that need to be resolved before their home goes live.
+Buyers will generally order an inspection during their due diligence period once they’ve gone under contract on a home, but **sellers may also find it beneficial to order their own inspection before the property hits the market.** Doing so will alert them to any problems that need to be resolved before their home goes live.<br>&nbsp;

 {% include pullquote.html %}&nbsp;